ctbepura/Airbnb-Seattle-data-science-project/README.md

 **Licensing and Acknowledgements:** There are no restrictions to the citing of this analysis, however, giving credit to the owner of this data will be appreciated.
 I would like to thank Kaggle and Airbnb for providing access to the dataset that I used.  https://www.kaggle.com/airbnb/seattle/data.
 Also special thanks to the Udacity team for all the help with my first data science / python project.

-**Report on tha data analysis**
+**Report on tha data analysis:**
-For a report on the data analysis please visit the following link. https://medium.com/@caviebepura/hosts-of-seattle-8273ee2b1cb5
+For a report on the data analysis, please visit the following link: https://medium.com/@caviebepura/hosts-of-seattle-8273ee2b1cb5